iamslash/insuranced/README.md

 # Intro

-This is a example repository about web frameworks.
+This is an example repository about web frameworks.
 I will make examples of web service using several frameworks with example database.